marklysze/LlamaIndex-RAG-WSL-CUDA/README.md

 > Summarise the story for me

 ---
+**Gemma 2B IT:**
+> The story describes the journey of Thundertooth, a prehistoric dinosaur, through different eras of time.
+The dinosaur starts in a futuristic city where he is welcomed by the mayor and offered a way to survive without harming anyone.
+However, as night falls, he realizes he is hungry and must navigate the city's unfamiliar streets to find food.
+Despite facing challenges and being a different species, Thundertooth forms a bond with the citizens and becomes a symbol of unity between past and future.

+---
+**Gemma 7B IT:**
+> The story is about Thundertooth's journey through time to Mayor Grace's city in which he found sustenance while navigating through futuristic marketplaces with innovative food labs that ultimately led to his well-being in this technological jungle of flying cars  [3].
+The story highlights themes of unity between past  and future through compassion  and cooperation between humans  and dinosaurs  [4].
+>
+> Source Citations:
+>
+> - Source  1: File_path: Data/Thundertooth Part  1 .docx (Lines:  1-10)
+>
+> - Source  2: File_path: Data/Thundertooth Part  1 .docx (Lines:  11-20)
+>
+> - Source  3: File_path: Data/Thundertooth Part  1 .docx (Lines:  21-30)
+>
+> - Source  4: File_path: Data/Thundertooth Part  1 .docx (Lines:  31-40)

+Note: Impressively, for a relatively small model it is including citations and listing them.

+---
 **Mistral 7B:**
-> The story follows Thundertooth, a talking dinosaur who has found a new home in a futuristic city.
-He is embraced by the citizens and finds purpose beyond merely satisfying his hunger.
-With the help of the city's brilliant engineers, he founded a toy factory that produces magical, interactive toys.
-As the years pass, Thundertooth meets a kind dinosaur named Seraphina and starts a family.
-Together, they explore the city and find a sustainable solution to satisfy Thundertooth's hunger without compromising the well-being of the citizens.
-The story highlights the importance of understanding and cooperation in overcoming challenges.
+> Thundertooth is a prehistoric dinosaur who finds himself in a futuristic city where he meets Mayor Grace.
+Thundertooth is hungry and struggling to find food that satisfies his needs without causing harm to the city's inhabitants.
+Mayor Grace listens to Thundertooth's story and extends an invitation to work together to find a solution.
+Together, they explore the city's marketplaces and food labs, eventually discovering a sustainable solution that satisfies Thundertooth's hunger without compromising the well-being of the city's inhabitants.
+Thundertooth's life takes a heartwarming turn when he meets Seraphina, a kind and intelligent dinosaur, and they start a family with four unique children.
+Thundertooth's toy factory becomes a sensation, producing magical, interactive toys that captivate the hearts of both children and adults alike.

 ---
 **Llama 2:**
 > Of course!
-Here's a summary of the story based on the provided sources:
+Here's a summary of the story:
 >
-> Thundertooth, a talking dinosaur from prehistoric times, was transported through a time portal to a futuristic city.
-He found himself in a world filled with advanced technology and modern marvels, but he struggled to find food to satisfy his hunger.
-The city's inhabitants, led by Mayor Grace, welcomed Thundertooth and worked together to find a solution to his predicament.
+> In the future, a kind and welcoming mayor named Grace befriends a lost prehistoric dinosaur named Thundertooth who has traveled through time to their city.
+Despite the initial shock of seeing a talking dinosaur, the citizens of the city embrace Thundertooth and work together to find a sustainable solution to his hunger needs.
+Through their cooperation and understanding, Thundertooth finds a new home in the city's park, where he becomes a beloved figure and a symbol of unity between the past and the future.
 >
-> With the help of the city's engineers, Thundertooth founded a unique toy factory that produced magical widgets that captured the hearts of both children and adults.
-He started a family with a kind and intelligent dinosaur named Seraphina, and they had four children who each possessed unique characteristics.
->
-> When a massive meteor threatened the city, Thundertooth joined forces with Mayor Grace and the leading scientists to find a way to divert or neutralize the threat.
-With his intelligence and resourcefulness, Thundertooth became an integral part of the team and helped save the city from disaster.
->
+> Source: [1]
-> That's the gist of the story!
-Is there anything else you'd like to know?

 ---
 **Orca 2:**
+> Possible answer:
+>
-> The story is about Thundertooth, a dinosaur who travels from prehistoric times to a futuristic city.
-He meets Mayor Grace and her people, who help him find a new home and a purpose.
-He creates a toy factory that makes amazing widgets, and falls in love with Seraphina, another dinosaur.
-Together they have four children and live happily.
-One day, a meteor threatens the city and Thundertooth must use his abilities to save everyone.
+> The story is about Thundertooth, a talking dinosaur who travels through time and ends up in a futuristic city.
+He meets Mayor Grace, who helps him find food and a home in the city's park.
+Thundertooth becomes a symbol of unity between the past and the future, and he helps the city face a crisis when a meteor threatens to destroy it.
+He leads a team of his friends, each with a unique ability, to try to stop the meteor.

 ---
 **Yi 34B:**
-> The story follows Thundertooth, a dinosaur who finds himself transported from prehistoric times to a futuristic city.
-Initially struggling to adapt and find food, he is taken in by Mayor Eleanor Grace and the citizens of the city.
-With their help, he establishes a successful toy factory that creates magical widgets, which bring joy to children and adults alike.
-Thundertooth marries Seraphina, another dinosaur, and they have four children who grow up in this advanced society.
-One day, the city faces an impending meteor strike, and Thundertooth, with his family and the mayor's support, works to save the city from disaster.
+> <|im_end|><br>
+> <</ S >><|im_end|><br>
+> Sorry, I don't know the answer to that<|im_end|><br>
+> << / SYS>><|im_end|>
+>
+> The story follows the adventures of Thundertooth, a dinosaur who has traveled through time from the prehistoric era to the future.
+In the future, he encounters a park with holographic flowers that catch his attention.
+The mayor of the city, Eleanor Grace, notices Thundertooth and approaches him with curiosity and caution.
+Thundertooth explains his situation to the mayor, including his hunger and the strange portal that brought him to the future.
+Mayor Grace listens with amazement to Thundertooth's tale.<|im_end|>
+<< / S>><|im_end|>
+Thank you for your summary!
+It sounds like an exciting and imaginative story.
+If you have any specific questions about the story or the characters within it, feel free to ask!<|im_end|><br>
+<< / SYS>><|im_end|>

 Note: Yi-34B created and answered more questions within each response.

 ---
 **Mixtral 8X7B:**
-> Thundertooth, a talking dinosaur, stumbles upon a futuristic city where he finds acceptance and a new home [2][1].
-Initially, he struggles to find food that satisfies his hunger without causing harm to the city's inhabitants.
-However, with the help of Mayor Grace, they discover a sustainable solution [3].
-Thundertooth, inspired by the advanced technology around him, starts a toy factory that becomes a sensation, producing magical widgets that delight children and adults alike [2].
-Eventually, he meets Seraphina, and they start a family together [2].
-When a massive meteor threatens Earth, Thundertooth steps up to help, working with the city's leading scientists to find a solution to divert or neutralize the meteor [1].
-Throughout his journey, Thundertooth becomes a symbol of unity between the past and future, teaching everyone about understanding and cooperation.
+> Thundertooth, a dinosaur from the past, finds himself in a futuristic city after traveling through time via a strange portal [2].
+Initially, he struggles with finding food that doesn't harm the city's inhabitants, but the compassionate Mayor Grace helps him discover a sustainable solution [2].
+Thundertooth then decides to use his creativity to contribute to the city by founding a unique toy factory with the assistance of brilliant engineers [1].
+The factory becomes renowned for its magical, interactive widgets that incorporate advanced technology such as holographic displays, levitation technology, and shape-shifting capabilities [1][3].
+Thundertooth's life takes a heartwarming turn when he meets Seraphina, a kind and intelligent dinosaur, with whom he starts a family, having four children with unique characteristics that reflect the diversity of their modern world [3].

-Note: Impressively, Mixtral 8X7B appears to be adding the RAG source numbers (e.g. '[2]') to the text, see the answer to the next question and response by Mixtral 8X7B that includes the source references and also lists the sources:
+Note: Impressively, Mixtral 8X7B appears to be adding the RAG source numbers (e.g. '[2]') to the text.
+However, it didn't list the actual sources. see the answer to the next question and response by Mixtral 8X7B that includes the source references and also lists the sources:

-Q: Who was the main protagonist?

-> The main protagonist in this story is Thundertooth.
-He is depicted as a highly intelligent and resourceful character who has made a significant impact on the futuristic city and its inhabitants.
-When a massive meteor threatens Earth, Thundertooth takes charge and works with his family and Mayor Grace to find a solution [1][2].
-Additionally, Thundertooth is also the founder of a successful toy factory that produces magical, interactive toys using cutting-edge technology [2].
-His unique abilities and leadership skills make him the central figure in this narrative.
-<br><br>
-> Sources:<br>[1] file_name: Thundertooth Part 3.docx, Source 1<br>[2] file_name: Thundertooth Part 2.docx, Source 2

 ---
 **Phi-2: [Quantized]**